influxdata/telegraf/plugins/inputs/execd/README.md

   ## write_on_start is sent ONCE when the daemon is started.
 If this string is
   ## not specified or is zero-length, nothing is sent.
   ##
+  ## !IMPORTANT!
+Newlines are not automatic - add \n if you want one.
+  ##
+  ## write_on_start is sent ONCE when the daemon is started.
+If this string is
+  ## not specified or is zero-length, nothing is sent.
   write_on_start=""

   ## String to trigger periodic Gather (metric updates) from daemon